-FOXBOROUGH, Mass.— Just days before heading to their eighth Super Bowl in seventeen years, the New England Patriots announced that they will be extending the contract of the NFL’s entire officiating crew for another season.
+FOXBOROUGH, Mass.— Just days before heading to their ninth Super Bowl in eighteen years, the New England Patriots announced that they will be extending the contract of the NFL’s entire officiating crew for another season.

 Since 2002, NFL officiating crews have been cited by many NFL fans as having been a major contributor to a number of narrow, contentious, and crucial Patriots victories.

 “These tireless and dedicated professionals have found such imaginative and innovative ways to twist, manipulate and straight-up fabricate new ways to turn the game in our favor over the years,” the statement read.
 “They have truly proven themselves to be our ‘12th man’ on the field.”

 The statement went on to cite the numerous times Patriots officials worked diligently and unscrupulously to find ways to help their team win during their run up to Super Bowl LII.

 “Whether it was the officials assuring we had a collective 27 penalty and 313 yard advantage against all our opponents during the 2017 season; or the way they overturned three touchdowns in three major games against the Jets, Bills, and Steelers last year; or just the mere fact that they didn’t mind shoving their integrity aside by acting like a bunch of incompetent, Pop Warner, junior varsity bumble-schlongs like they did during our win against Jacksonville, our ‘little zebras’ have continuously led us to victory when we’ve needed it most.”

 Amidst the rejoicing within the borders of “Patriots Nation” over the referee contract extension, there is one outlier who doesn’t think they have had as much of an impact on the team as he has.